haivan7/CPTS-cheatsheet/README.md

 ```
 ##### Windows Local Password Attacks
 ```
+# Enumerate credentials stored in the current user's profile
+cmdkey /list

+# Launch a new instance of cmd.exe while impersonating a stored user.
+runas /savecred /user:<username> cmd

 # Uses LaZagne tool to discover credentials that web browsers or other installed applications may insecurely store.
 start LaZagne.exe all